-EnergyAustralia proposes to revise the transmission line alignment compared to the existing alignment as shown in the original EIS.
-To ensure that we incorporate the measures to improve the environmental performance of the project associated with the clearance of vegetation for the transmission line, EA proposes to stage the approval of the relevant management plans.
+EnergyAustralia revised the transmission line alignment compared to the existing alignment as shown in the original EIS.
+To ensure that measures to improve the environmental performance of the project associated with the clearance of vegetation for the transmission line were incorporated, EA staged the approval of the relevant management plans.
+The DPIE endorsed the revised transmission line alignment, and the current CEMP and sub-plans include all measures taken to minimise native vegetation clearance.